-With Scotland now opening up, it’s the perfect time for a short break.
-To make life easier for you, we’ve listed some of our favourite places to stay across the country.
+It’s the perfect time for a short break and to make life easier for you, we’ve listed some of our favourite places to stay across the country.
 Will it be a jam-packed glamping holiday full of adventure or a luxury lodge in the Highlands?
 Whatever you decide to choose, Scotland’s wide range of accommodation and beautiful scenery gives you plenty of options to plan the perfect summer getaway.

 1. Escape to the countryside with Crieff Hydro